Is Your Philosophy Your Position?

 John Kennedy was a flawed man, but still a good one.

 I realize nationalism has been made into a bad word.
+Guess who's leading that charge.
 Well, globalism isn’t so hot either.
 There has to be some homefolkism in there somewhere.

-For a protracted amount of time, we need to take care of us.
+For a protracted amount of time, we need to take care of us and our nation.
 Fix our problems.
 All of us together.
 Then, we can go forth.

 We have choices.